mkarajohn/react-revealjs-with-code-surfer/README.md

 A hook that if it's used inside the descendants of a `RevealJSInstanceProvider` it returns the unique currently initialized `reveal.js` instance.
 Returns `null` if it's used outside of a context provider or if the `reveal.js` instance has not completed initializing yet.

+## Notes

+You will need to have `reveal.js`, `react`, `react-dom` and their types installed in your own project.
+This package only requires them as peer dependencies.